Graylog2/documentation/pages/streams/alerts.rst

 Script alert notification
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The Script alert notification lets you configure a script that will be executed when the alert is triggered.
+The Script Alert Notification lets you configure a script that will be executed when the alert is triggered.

 .. important:: Script Alert Notification is an Enterprise Integrations plugin feature and thus requires an :ref:`Enterprise license <enterprise_features>`.